lkilcommons/geospacepy-lite/README.md

 ### Rules of the Road ###

 Geospacepy-lite is MIT open source licensed software.
 The usual legal no-warranties, no-guarantees provisions apply.
-Many caluclations have been verified in the unit tests using literature reference values, but not all algorithms can be tested in this way.
-Calculations may still have errors.
+Many caluclations have been verified in the unit tests using literature reference values, but not all algorithms have or can be tested in this way.

 ## Modules in Geospacepy-lite ###